-- "Report of Student Teaching Internship Visitation" form during each classroom evaluation visit for a total of 3-5 evaluations. (now available in electronic version at https://sites.arbor.edu/soe/student-teaching-information-for-university-supervisors/ - To be followed up by a conference with the student teaching intern who will receive a copy of this report. - The Student Teacher Internship Evaluation Confirmations Form will take the place of the student teacher intern's signature on most forms. - These evaluations will be part of the required final folder presented to the appropriate Program Director at the end of the placement. - > The student teacher intern must also fill out
+- "Report of Student Teaching Internship Visitation" form during each classroom evaluation visit for a total of four to five evaluations. (now available in electronic version at https://sites.arbor.edu/soe/student-teaching-information-for-university-supervisors/) - ➤ To be followed up by a conference with the student teaching intern who will receive a copy of this report. - The Student Teacher Internship Evaluation Confirmations Form will take the place of the student teacher intern's signature on most forms. - These evaluations will be part of the required final folder presented to the Student Teaching Placement Coordinator at the end of the placement.